 - a.
 Name of vessel and previous names, if any; - b.
 Flag of vessel and previous flags, if any; - c.
 Owner and previous owner, including beneficial owners, if any; - d.
 Operator of vessel and previous operators, if any; - e.
 Call sign of vessel and previous call sign, if any; - f.
 Lloyds/IMO number, if any; - g.
 Photographs of the vessel, where available; - h.
 Date vessel was first included on the IUU List; - i.
-Summary of activities which justify inclusion of the vessel on the list, together with references to all relevant documents informing of and evidencing those activities (more detail in section 2)
+CMM and paragraph noting violation; - j.
+Summary of activities which justify inclusion of the vessel on the list, together with references to all relevant documents informing of and evidencing those activities (more detail in section 2); - k. the date(s) and subsequent sightings of the vessels, if any, and any other related activities.